 In both the literal and figurative sense, your workday starts with your morning ritual.
 That makes morning routine hacks for productivity all the more important.
 Not only will they be the first things you do after waking up, but they’ll set the tone for the remainder of the day itself.
 However, don’t think of morning routine hacks for productivity as shortcuts or easy solutions.
-Instead, think of them as a guidelines that will potentially change your habits over time, making for a better you in 2018.
+Instead, think of them as a guideline that will potentially change your habits over time, making for a better you.
 Here are 12 Morning Routine Hacks for Productivity to get your day started right.

 More and more people are experiencing anxiety at night, and a lot of that has to do with work.
 Some folks are worried that they weren’t productive enough during the day, while others are anxious about their upcoming workload.
 Kill a whole bunch of birds with one stone by sitting down before bed and writing out the most important tasks you’ll complete tomorrow.
 It will help you rest easy at night, thereby ensuring your morning isn’t thrown off kilter before it’s even begun.

 Most productivity experts will tell you to wake up extra early, which is definitely sound advice.
 However, we’ll take a step to the side and say you don’t need to rise at the crack of dawn, but you should wake up at least a few hours before your workday starts.
 Whether you use that time to exercise, or read the news, or meditate, or get your kids ready for school, or cuddle with your significant other is up to you.
 What’s important is that you put yourself in a positive mental space by not turning each morning into a mad dash.